ananyashrimali03/attendance_matrix/README.md

 # Attendance Matrix Generator

-A beautiful, modern web application for generating comprehensive attendance reports from Excel files.
-Built for Carnegie Mellon University School of Architecture.
+A web application for generating comprehensive attendance reports from Excel files.
+Built when I was a TA having attendance jobs at Carnegie Mellon University School of Architecture.

 ## Features